csci-1301/csci-1301.github.io/lectures/150_for_loops/readme.md

 #### Accidentally re-declaring a variable

-- If your `for` loop declares a new variable in its initialization statement, it can't have the same name as a variable already in scope
+- If your `for` loop declares a new variable in its initialization statement, it cannot have the same name as a variable already in scope

-- If you want your counter variable to still be in scope after the end of the loop, you can't also declare it in the `for` loop.
+- If you want your counter variable to still be in scope after the end of the loop, you cannot also declare it in the `for` loop.
 This is why we had to write `for(count = 0...` instead of `for(int count = 0...` in the previous example: the name `count` was already being used.

 - Since counter variables often use short, common names (like `i` or `count`), it is more likely that you'll accidentally re-use one that's already in scope